The intricate solution to an ancient enigma (The Mysterious Square, Part 2)

-But the one that seems best thought out and satisfying is one that says the Square is Judaic in origin.
+But the one that seems best thought out and satisfying is one saying the Square is Judaic in origin.
 There is significant evidence of a Jewish presence in Pompeii, and while this community was not large, it gets past the test where any supposed Christian origin falls down.
-Indeed, there being a small community—one that was expelled from the Roman nation on two separate occasions—also makes sense to the necessity of this coded message.
+Indeed, there being a small community—one expelled from the Roman nation on two separate occasions—also makes sense to the necessity of this coded message.

-The first such element relates to the size and shape of the Square, which corresponds to that of the bronze altar Moses is instructed to build in Exodus 27:1–2:
+The first such element relates to the size and shape of the Square, which corresponds to the bronze altar Moses is instructed to build in Exodus:²

-In Joshua 22:34, the important symbolic function of this altar is described thus:
+In Joshua, the important symbolic function of this altar is described thus:³

 The next part of the solution involves a transformation of the square based on its underlying numbers.
 This moves the 5×5 of numbers in order into a new configuration thus:

 The numbers 13, 26, and 65 are numerical representations of the divine name in the gematria, a system that assigns numerical values to words.
-Though it was originally Assyro–Babylonian-Greek, its use in Jewish mysticism has a long and well known history.
-Using this system, 13 is ehad “One”, and indeed, there is but one N, in the center where all things begin.
+Though it was originally Assyro–Babylonian–Greek, its use in Jewish mysticism has a long and well-known history.
+Using this system, 13 is ehad “One”, and indeed, there is but one ⟨N⟩—in the center where all things begin.
 26 is the numerical value of the Tetragrammaton, the four letters transliterating the name of God, i.e. YHWH.
-At some point, people decided that saying YHWH aloud was not cool (think the stonings in Monty Python’s Life of Brian), and Adonai was used in its place.
+At some point, people decided that saying YHWH aloud was not cool—think the repeated stonings in Monty Python’s Life of Brian (1979)—and Adonai was used in its place.
 65 is its written form, Adonai.
-Now while it is true that there are many, many names of God, these, particularly the last two, are very important ones.
-13 also corresponds to N, in yet another way, as it is the 13th letter of both the Greek and Latin alphabets.
-Note that it is not contended that the letters simply correspond to the numerical values of the magic square, but the magic square is important to transforming the square.
+Now, while it is true there are many, many names of God, these, particularly the last two, are very important ones.
+13 also corresponds to ⟨N⟩, in yet another way, as it is the 13th letter of both the Greek and Latin alphabets.
+Note it is not contended the letters simply correspond to the numerical values of the magic square, but the magic square is important to transforming the square.

 T O P O T